ankumar/architecture/Patterns/DataScience.md

 These two pics will continue to be displayed until awareness improves.
 I.e. until the end of the AI hype. :-)
 ![](https://github.com/ankumar/Architecture/blob/master/images/The%20AI%20Hierarchy%20of%20Needs.png)
-### The AI Hierarchy of Needs https://hackernoon.com/the-ai-hierarchy-of-needs-18f111fcc007
+### The AI Hierarchy of Needs - https://hackernoon.com/the-ai-hierarchy-of-needs-18f111fcc007
 ![](https://github.com/ankumar/Architecture/blob/master/images/Hidden%20Technical%20Debt%20in%20ML%20Systems.png)
-### Paper, Hidden Technical Debt in Machine Learning Systems: https://papers.nips.cc/paper/5656-hidden-technical-debt-in-machine-learning-systems.pdf
+### Paper, Hidden Technical Debt in Machine Learning Systems - https://papers.nips.cc/paper/5656-hidden-technical-debt-in-machine-learning-systems.pdf

 Most data-powered features lack the black box.
 There is usually better ROI for simpler functionality and automation of existing workflows.